rilldata/rill/docs/docs/tutorials/rill_advanced_features/incremental_models/simple-examples/partitions_now.md

 ```

 The above is a static model.
-The split is defined by a set range(0,10) so there is no reason for us to put a automated refresh on this model.
+The partition is defined by a set range(0,10) so there is no reason for us to put a automated refresh on this model.
 However, real data is likely not static and will require some sort of refresh when you push to Rill Cloud.

 Now that we've gone over the basics, let's take a look at a more realistic example, our ClickHouse project.